Hiking As Medicine

 Take breaks before reaching the point where you’ve become desperate for one and be honest with your hiking partner about what your limitations are.
 Let your body guide you on how far and fast you go and know when it’s best to turn around.

 Lornet Turnbull is the former civil liberties editor for YES!
 Magazine, a Seattle-based freelance writer, and a regional freelance writer for The Washington Post.
-An award-winning enterprise reporter who’s worked in media for more than 20 years, Lornet has covered everything from the auto industry and labor unions in Michigan, to real estate and statehouse politics in Ohio, to homelessness in Seattle, to refugee children in the West Bank, and sex workers in Mexico City.
+An award-winning enterprise reporter who’s worked in media for more than 20 years, Lornet has covered everything from the auto industry and labor unions in Michigan, to real estate and statehouse politics in Ohio, to homelessness in Seattle.